timquinlan/nginxplus_dynamic_rewrites/README.md

         }
     }

 We created a keyvalue zone called rewrites and populated it with entries for /abc and /def.
-We also created a keyvalue zone called timebounds and set /abc's timebound as sometime in the future, and set /def's timebound as sometime in the past.
+We also created a keyvalue zone called timebounds and set /abc's timebound as sometime in the distant future, and set /def's timebound as sometime in the past.
 The following test cases apply to this virtual server:

     $ curl localhost:81/